threewebcode/W3/guide/vim.md

 The environment variable is another import aspect which can affect the behaviors of the vim editor.
 The statement is selected on the basis of conditional variable's value.

+The `vim.h` header file contains almost everything about the vim editor.
+The keyboard is used to replace the mouse.
+All features and capabilities of mouse are depicted by the constant variables.
+The variables of vim is prefixed by double v characters.